 If termites find their way to your wooden fencing, they can start munching on it and eventually follow the trail to your home.

-Calling in the Professional Home Inspectors
+Calling in Professional Termite Inspectors

 Our Rating Methodology

 The This Old House Reviews Team backs up our pest control recommendations with a detailed rating methodology that we use to objectively score each provider.
 We review pest control plans, navigate the provider website, speak with customer service representatives by phone and online chat (if available), request quotes, and analyze customer reviews for each provider.
-We then score the provider against our review standards for plan options, additional benefits and convenience factors, availability, trustworthiness, and customer service to arrive at a final score out of 100.
+We then score the provider against our review standards for plans and services, reputation and customer responses, customer service offerings, workmanship guarantees, financing, and availability to arrive at a final score on a 5-point rating scale.

 To share feedback or ask a question about this article, send a note to our Reviews Team at firstname.lastname@example.org.